theupdateframework/taps/tap5.md

     },
     "roles": {
       ROLE: {
+        "URLs": [...], // This line is new and optional.
+        "keyids": [KEYID, ...],
+        "threshold": THRESHOLD
+      }
+      "targets": {
-        "URLs": [], // This new, optional line is the only change to root.json.
+        "root_target_role": "targets", // This line is new and optional (default "targets") "URLs": [...], // This line is new and optional.
-        "keyids": [KEYID],
+        "keyids": [KEYID, ...],
         "threshold": THRESHOLD
       }
     }